Young Investigator Awards

 Eligibility

 The YIA Competition is open to any physician or scientist who is presently in a residency, fellowship, or doctoral training program or who has been in such a program within the past three years (at the time of submission).
 The competition is also open to students in graduate or medical schools who are working on a problem concerned with cardiac pacing and/or electrophysiology (EP) in the areas of clinical and basic research.
-The applicant must be the first author of the manuscript submitted for consideration.
-Multiple submissions from the same author and/or co-authors are discouraged and will result in automatic rejection.
+The applicant must be the submitting, presenting, and first author of the manuscript considered for consideration.
+Multiple submissions from the same sponsor are discouraged.

 Requirements